tschm/.config-templates/README.md

 - **ruff.toml** - Configuration for the Ruff linter and formatter
 - **.devcontainer/** - Development container configuration
-- **.github/workflows/** - GitHub Actions workflow templates
+- **.github/** - GitHub actions, scripts and workflow templates
 - **Makefile** - Simple make commands for common operations

 ## ⚙️ Workflow Configuration

-The GitHub Actions workflows can be customized using repository variables:
+The GitHub workflows can be customized using repository variables:

 ### Python Version Control